oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 These three amethysts from Four Peaks, Arizona have a blue component to their striking, deep purple color.
 7.0-ctw, 10 x 8mm. © All That Glitters.
 Used with permission.

-Other notable gem-quality sources include the following:
+Other notable gem-quality amethyst sources include:

-• United States: Georgia; North Carolina.
+• United States: Georgia and North Carolina

 amethyst slice - India